eclipse-che/che-operator/README.md

 ### che-operator CI pull request checks

 che-operator uses two CI to launch all required checks for operator's pull requests:
-  - github actions CI
+  - Github actions CI
-  - openshift CI
+  - Openshift CI

-Openshift CI configuration defined in the `https://github.com/openshift/release/tree/master/ci-operator/config/eclipse/che-operator` yamls. openshift ci scripts located in the che-operator repository in the folder `.ci`
+Openshift CI configuration defined in the `https://github.com/openshift/release/tree/master/ci-operator/config/eclipse/che-operator` yamls.
+Openshift ci scripts located in the che-operator repository in the folder `.ci`

 Github actions defined in the `.github/workflows` yamls.
 Scripts located in the `.github/action_scripts`

-To relaunch failed openshift CI checks onto your pull request you can use github comment `/retest`.
+To relaunch failed Openshift CI checks onto your pull request you can use github comment `/retest`.
 To relaunch failed github action checks you have to use github ui(`Re-run jobs` button).
-Unfortunately you can't relanch only one special check for github actions, github doesn't support such case.
+Unfortunately you can't relanch only one special check for github actions, github doesn't support such a case.

 ### Check che-operator compilation